 There is no doubt as to the value of taking existing products destined for the scrapheap and turning them into new ones, complete with different use cases.
 There is much joy to be had at telling the story of where something came from and what it was in a past life, both for the brand and the consumer.

-Surfacing the history of a repurposed product suits certain use cases over others.
+However, surfacing the history of a repurposed product better suits certain use cases over others.
 For instance, shoes recycled as underwear might not be as appealing as milk jugs remade into toys.
 It's important to balance concerns around product quality as well as feelings of potential disgust!
-What aspects of what you're recycling could trigger negative (albeit unfair) associations with what it becomes?
+What aspects of what you're upcycling could trigger negative (albeit unfair) associations with what it was in its past life?

 Gifts are such personal gestures, but they could bring us even closer, by allowing the giver to express themselves more and become a larger part of the gift itself.

 Currently, when we send gifts, we can sometimes create a personal note, but beyond that, there is little we can do.

 High quality product companies should allow the giver more creative control of the gift, allowing them to choose from a variety of packaging options, scents, colours or custom-printed features that allow the giver to be better-represented within the gift, making them truly unique each time.

 Digital product companies needn't lose out - offering the ability to let gift-givers record surprise audio or video messages that are unlocked by the receiver when they click the button in the email.

 Gifts should celebrate the bond between two people, so we should design experiences that unlock and explore this natural yet powerful desire to connect, physically or digitally.

 https://knackshops.com offers a great example of how to do it well.